slyfox1186/script-repo/Bash/Installer Scripts/Arch Linux/INSTALL.md

 - `-r ROOT_PASSWORD`: Sets the root password.
 - `-c COMPUTER_NAME`: Sets the computer name.
 - `-t TIMEZONE`: Sets the timezone (default: US/Eastern).
-- `-d DISK`: Specifies the target disk (e.g., /dev/sdX or /dev/nvmeXn1).
+- `-d DISK`: Specifies the target disk (e.g., sdX or nvmeXn1.. `/dev/` with be prepended to what you choose).
 - `-h`: Displays a help message outlining these options.

 #### **Benefits of Using This Script**: